bryan405/Insurance-Claim-Intelligence-End-to-End-Analysis-Machine-Learning-Prediction/README.md

 #### Power BI Dashboard
-The dashboard is a two-page Power BI report themed to match this document so the same visual language carries from the live report into this write-up.
+The dashboard is a two-page Power BI report themed to match this document so the same visual carries from the live report into this write-up.
 Page 1 is the business-facing overview; Page 2 is a model-monitoring page built for the analytics team to keep an eye on the predictive model in production.

 #### Health Insurance Cost and Claim Dashboard